masadcv/ECONet-MONAILabel/README.md

 monailabel start_server --app . --studies ./data/
 ```

-> By default, MONAI Label server for ECONet will be up and serving at https://127.0.0.1:8000
+> By default, MONAI Label server for ECONet will be up and serving at: https://127.0.0.1:8000

 ## Client: Annotating CT Volumes using ECONet on Client Plugin
 On the client side, run slicer and load MONAILabel extension:
+- Load ECONet server at: https://127.0.0.1:8000
 - Click Next Sample to load an input CT volume
-- Scribbles functionality is inside Scribbles section
+- Scribbles-based likelihood functionality is inside Scribbles section
-- To add scribbles select scribble likelihood method then Painter/Eraser Tool and appropriate layer Foreground/Background
+- To add scribbles select scribbles-based likelihood method then Painter/Eraser Tool and appropriate label Foreground/Background
 - Painting/Erasing tool will be activated, add scribbles to each slice/view
 - Once done, click Update to send scribbles to server for applying the selected scribbles-based likelihood method
+- Iterate as many times as needed, then click submit to save final segmentation

 <!-- A demo video showing this usage can be found here: [https://www.youtube.com/watch?v=kVGf5QQxSfc](https://www.youtube.com/watch?v=kVGf5QQxSfc) -->